ElomOfori/ElomOfori.github.io/project-instructions/circularity.md

 ## **TODO 2 :** _Create a function to draw a circle_

 We will want to draw many circles in this project so putting the code to draw one circle inside a **function** will make the code much more re-usable!
-We've created a variable for you called `drawCircle` to hold our function.

 **FIND:**